cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

 4. Integrate the latest prison code with the v2 DEA
  - Create a submodule for the prison library in the vcap-dotnet-hp repository
  - Replace the older prison code
-5. Logging compatibility (Stackato does not use the loggregator)
+5. Logging compatibility (Stackato does not use the loggregator, but logyard)
  - Research how Stackato handles logging
  - Document application lifecycle
 6. Deployment Automation